wesbosse/botwes/README.md

 <br>

 **Moving Forward:**
+While the core process is currently working, there are a few things that would need to be finished before actually using this:
 - Improve the graph quality with labels, better coloring, etc.
 - Give poll creator a count of answers received.
 - Clean up the disgusting code that powers all of this currently.
+Seriously, its bad.